 The subject site is bound by Currambine Boulevard to the south, Mistral Meander to the north, residential development to the east and a nine-metre wide pedestrian accessway to the west.
 The site is located approximately 320 metres to the west of the Currambine Train Station.
-A location plan is provided as Attachment 1 to this Report.
+A location plan is provided as Attachment 1 to Report CJ164-11/20.
 The subject site contains a single house, constructed in 1996.